Solving dog behavior problems starts with the human.

 The social environment is a very important part of your dog’s life and will make a big impact on your dog’s behavior.
 The dog’s social environment can influence all the other variables that have been mentioned.

 Some key elements of the social environment are the humans in the household.
-There are several models for humans taking a leadership position in the household. the model is not so important if we can focus on the behavior of the humans the dog interacts with.
-The people in the family should be lead the dog(s) in a confident and self-assured manner.
+There are several models for humans taking a leadership position in the household.
+The model is not so important if we can focus on the behavior of the humans and how they interact with the dog.
+The people in the family should lead the dog(s) in a confident and self-assured manner.
 One of the advantages of participating in a formal training program is that it gives people drill to practice and rules to follow.
 Most people can respond to problems more efficiently with a predefined plan.
-One of the purposes of training drills and handling rules is to give dog owners a predefined behavior pattern for handling their dog. often the human needs to the dog behavior without taking too much time to stop and think about what to do.
+One of the purposes of training drills and handling rules is to give dog owners a predefined behavior pattern for handling their dog.
+Often you’ll need your dog to behave without taking time to think about what to do. if you stop and act unsure your dog will probably do what it wants to do.

 Dominance does not necessarily need to be worked out in direct confrontation.
 Dominance is frequently established during play or regular daily activities.